devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Description:

    An *interrupt-map-mask* property is specified for a nexus node in the interrupt tree.
-This property specifies a mask that is applied to the incoming unit interrupt specifier being looked up in the table specified in the *interrupt-map* property.
+This property specifies a mask that is ANDed with the incoming unit interrupt specifier being looked up in the table specified in the *interrupt-map* property.